Start TrialStart Free TrialStart Free TrialBook Your DemoSign In

 Step 3 - Create Google Pub/Sub

-Locate your newly created Pub/Sub topic.
+Locate your newly created Pub/Sub topic and choose Create subscription.

 Find topic in Topics menu